⏱ Target Time

 How to Pass the CPAT: 8 Station Breakdown

-Pull a 200 ft hose load, sling it over your shoulder, advance 75 ft and turn around a drum, then pull the charged line into a 5 ft box.
-Stay low and keep moving forward.
+Pull a 200 ft hose load, sling it over your shoulder, advance 75 ft around a drum, then pull the charged line into a 5 ft box.
+Stay low, keep momentum.

-Remove two power saws from a cabinet at shoulder height, carry them 75 ft, turn around, carry back, replace both.
-If you drop a saw you must pick it up and continue — no disqualification for dropping.
+Remove two power saws from a cabinet at shoulder height, carry them 75 ft, turn, return, and replace both.
+Dropping a saw is not a DQ — pick it up and continue.

-Raise a 24 ft extension ladder hand-over-hand from ground to vertical.
-Then move to a second ladder, extend the fly fully using the halyard — controlled; don't let it free-fall.
+Raise a 24 ft ladder hand-over-hand from ground to vertical.
+Then move to a second ladder and extend the fly using the halyard — controlled descent required.

-Use a 10 lb sledgehammer to drive a target device 5 ft.
+Drive a target device 5 ft with a 10 lb sledgehammer.
 Stay within the striking box at all times.
-Losing control of the hammer or stepping outside the box is an automatic fail.
+Losing control of the hammer or stepping out of bounds = DQ.

-Drag a 165 lb mannequin 35 ft to a drum and back, a total of 70 ft.
+Drag a 165 lb mannequin 35 ft around a drum and back (70 ft total).
 Grasp under the arms or by the vest harness.
 Use your legs and lean back.
-This is the biggest strength demand of the test.

-Use a pike pole: 3 sets of pushing a 60 lb hinged panel up 5 times and pulling a 80 lb weighted pike down 5 times.
-This is the final event — empty your tank.
-Incomplete reps = fail.
+3 sets: push a 60 lb hinged panel 5 times, then pull a weighted pike 5 times.
+Final event — empty the tank.
+Incomplete reps = DQ.
+Dropped pike = restart that set.

 Standard Equipment Weights